Update (01/03/23): Applications for non-fee-paying placements will close on 10 March. Fee-paying

 So you've applied to EMMIR... now what?

 After submitting the online application, the EMMIR applications team at UOL processes the applications, verifying that all information and uploaded documents are correct.
-Due to a large number of applicants, the process will take at least several weeks.
+Due to the large number of applicants, the process will take at least several weeks.

 If you have been admitted to the EMMIR programme, you will receive an email notifying you of your admission.
 You will be asked to send hard copies of your application documents.
 You will also receive your admission letter, the EMMIR student handbook, and a copy of the student contract you will be required to sign.